 The bluish-green leaves are quite wide and have attractive red margins.

-These plants can grow to be 2’ feet high and may spread as far as 3’ feet.
+These plants can grow 2’ feet high and may spread as far as 3’ feet.

-In a large area without any foot traffic or with paths cut through, they can make an interesting groundcover.
+They can make interesting groundcovers in a large area without foot traffic or with paths cut through.

 Alternately, a blue glow agave makes a nice specimen plant amidst smaller groundcover succulents.

 Agave Victoriae-Reginae is a more compact plant with interesting green, geometrical rosettes marked in white.

 The slow-growing agave only attains a height of about 1’ foot and may spread as far as 2’ feet.

 They do well in full sun and cannot tolerate harsh winters.